iliassioutis/iliassioutis.github.io/project-delivery/artifacts-governance/index.md

 Before shipping AI-related changes, I treat these as minimum checks:

 - Claims and UI wording reviewed for boundary compliance
+- App-store listing text and marketing copy reviewed (so external wording does not imply diagnosis/medical advice or exceed validated capability)
 - Provenance labels and user guidance verified
 - Supported device/OS boundaries confirmed (and documented)
 - Validation evidence updated (or confirmed still valid)